X

 Verlander notched his first quality start since May 12 on Sunday, holding the White Sox to just one run over six innings while striking out three.
 Verlander had been inefficient since returning from the injured list, putting up a 5.59 ERA in two starts prior to Sunday.
 It’s been a tough year for Verlander overall, as his 4.26 ERA is nearly a run higher than his career mark.
 Is this a sign that the veteran is turning things around, or is he cooked?

-A few years ago it would have been unthinkable that Verlander would be featured in a column for surprisingly good starts, because he was just always good.
+A few years ago, it would have been unthinkable that Verlander would be featured in a column for surprisingly good starts, because he was just always good.
 The three-time Cy Young winner (should be four) even put up a 3.22 ERA in 27 starts back in 2023, but he’s fallen off a cliff since then.
-Between 2024-2025 he has a 4.96 ERA in 158 innings, a far cry from his peak as one of the best pitchers in baseball.
+Between 2024 and 2025, he had a 4.96 ERA in 158 innings, a far cry from his peak as one of the best pitchers in baseball.
 Verlander works with a five-pitch mix consisting of a four-seam fastball, slider, curveball, changeup, and sweeper.

-Opponents are hitting .273 with a .527 SLG and .379 wOBA off the pitch, but what’s really concerning are the expected stats.
+Opponents are hitting .273 with a .527 SLG and .379 wOBA off the pitch, but what’s concerning is the expected stats.
 Verlander has a .318 xBA, .601 xSLG, and .420 xwOBA off his fastball this season.
 Batters are pulverizing the ball for a 92.2 mph average exit velocity and a 23-degree average launch angle.
-What’s really killing Verlander’s on the fastball is a 30.1% line drive rate, up 7% from his career mark.
+What’s killing Verlander’s fastball is a 30.1% line drive rate, up 7% from his career mark.

 2025: